Breaking-chrome/breaking-chrome.github.io/README.md

 Firstly: Everything must be a .md file.
 That's the rules.

-Secondly: Any changes I will make from the community will only be from (Doc will be here tonight).
+Secondly: Any changes I will make from the community will only be from (Link will be here tonight).
 Also the repository I will check maybe...
 Every fortnight?

 Read the [logs](Update-log) (and/or change them)